 We discovered that it would be even more fun to let the kids have their own saran wrap ball game and the adults get their own so the prizes would all be age appropriate.
 It’s a TON of fun and it’s really easy too so any age can play.

-Our readers love this game and have come up with many different variations of the saran wrap ball game!
+Our readers love this Christmas party game and have come up with many different variations of the saran wrap ball game!
 We have compiled all the different rules and variations in this saran wrap ball game rules variations post!
-Check it out and decide which one is your favorite way to play!
+Check it out and decide which one is your favorite way to play for your holiday party!
+This is one of our favorite Christmas activities and the many variations keep it fun and exciting year after year.

 CAN SARAN WRAP BE RECYCLED?